Calcasieu Parish, Louisiana: Law enforcement

 The primary law enforcement for the parish is the Calcasieu Parish Sheriff's Office.
 In 2016, employees of the office were amongst the lowest-paid in the region.

 The Louisiana State Police is the primary law enforcement on state highways within the parish.

 Education

 Public schools in all parts of the parish are operated by the Calcasieu Parish School Board.

 It is in the service area of Sowela Technical Community College.

+Lake Charles, the largest city in Calcasieu Parish, is home to McNeese State University.

 National Guard

 Elements of the 256th IBCT and the 139TH RSG (Regional Support Group) are based in Lake Charles.
 The 256th IBCT deployed to Iraq twice, 2004-5 and 2010.
 De Quincy is the home of H Company of the 199th Forward Support Battalion which is a detachment of 3-156th Infantry Battalion.
 The Battalion's HHC is located in Lake Charles.
 These units deployed to Iraq with the 256TH IBCT.